HBishop123/calculator/README.md

 # calculator
-this is my calculator project
+this is my calculator project - without using eval